Love Will Follow

 Love Will Follow is the fourth studio album released by jazz saxophonist George Howard in 1986 on TBA/GRP Records.
 The album reached No. 1 on the Billboard Traditional Jazz Albums chart and No. 22 on the Billboard Top R&B Albums chart.

 Covers

-Howard covered Kenny Loggins' Love Will Follow from his 1985 album Vox Humana upon the LP.
+Howard covered Kenny Loggins' "Love Will Follow" from his 1985 album Vox Humana.

 Critical reception

-AllMusic gave the album a four out of five star rating.
+AllMusic rated the album four out of five stars.